 Alberta is the only province so far to implement a billable service tied directly to the current crisis, entitled the “Assessment to Screen and/or Test for Infectious Disease” service.
 The pharmacist provides information and care in relation to COVID-19 and/or conducts an assessment to determine if the patient is at risk for COVID-19.
-Pharmacies can bill $20 per assessment, for up to five assessments per day.
+Pharmacies can bill $20 for the provision of information or assessment, for up to five patients per pharmacy per day.

-Alberta Health implemented the service less than a week after it was proposed by the Alberta Pharmacists’ Association (RxA).
+Alberta Health implemented the service less than a week after it was proposed by the Alberta Pharmacists’ Association (RxA) in March.
 “We appreciate that this is a recognition of the work of pharmacists who are trying to help patients identify their risk,” said Matt Tachuk, RxA’s Director of Pharmacy Practice.

 While the limit of five billings per day may fall short of assessments performed, it may be the best government can do at this time.
 “It does come down to what’s in the budget to be able to support this, recognizing that this could be a fairly widely applicable service, and that these are unprecedented times,” said Tachuk.

 More importantly, the new billing code sets the stage for the service to possibly continue after emergency measures have been lifted.
 “Our approach was always to position this as a broadly applicable service related to screening and testing for infectious disease, during flu season for example,” explained Tachuk.
 “We are hopeful that government will see value in keeping the service in place.”